 Conclusion

+Depth was a significant factor in the standardization of cockfish (Callorhinchus callorynchus) catch rates (Bernasconi et al., 2015).

 Alaska plaice and yellowfin sole have the potential to move to arctic conditions (from sub-arctic) with the decrease in summer sea-ice that is projected (Hollowed et al., 2013).